nichtgedacht/JetiMiniVario/README.md

 The following items can be configured with the CLI

 * The RC-channel used for live adjusting the filters.
-    The Number given is RC-channel - 1

 * The RC-channel used to reset the device
-    The Number given is RC-channel - 1

 * Priority of a sensor

 * Enable/disable a sensor

-As terminal Putty can be used.
+As terminal emulation Putty can be used.
 The default settings of Putty are ok.
 Just select the serial interface connected to the device.
+Choose at least 80x30 and
+a 12 point font.
 Putty is available for Linux, MAC OS and Windows